-TRIO Programs
+• TRIO Programs

-TRIO is a set of college opportunity programs funded by the U.S. Department of Education which are designed to motivate and support eligible students in their pursuit of a college education.
-Of nearly 3,000 programs in the nation, Yavapai College is the fortunate recipient of two TRIO Programs, including Student Support Services and Educational Talent Search.
-General eligibility criteria is based on low income status, first generation college attendance, and/or disability.
-Other program-specific eligibility requirements may apply.
+TRIO is a set of college opportunity programs funded by the U.S. Department of Education designed to motivate and support eligible students in their pursuit of a college education.
+Of nearly 3,000 in the nation, Yavapai College is the fortunate recipient of two TRIO Programs, including Student Support Services and Educational Talent Search.
+General eligibility criteria are based on low-income status, first generation college attendance, and/or disability.
+Other program-specific requirements may apply.